dssg/MLinPractice/project.md

 </details>

 Teams build a machine learning application/system thatsolves a real problem of their choosing, running the full arc over the semester.
-Module 1 and Module 2 sessions feed into the project as it progresses through phases..
+Module 1 and Module 2 sessions feed into the project as it progresses through phases.

 ## What each team does